Andre07-creator/Spaceship-Page/README.md

 * Page created for HTML5 training!
 * This have anything about spaceships of The enterprise SpaceX
-* The texts was typing whit Loren ipsu
+* The texts was typing with Loren ipsu